E-beep-web/music-player/README.md

 - **Play/Pause:** Control the playback of music tracks.
 - **Skip Tracks:** Move to the next or previous track in the playlist.
 - **Volume Control:** Adjust the volume of the player.
-- **Progress Bar:** See the progress of the current song and move to different parts of the track.
-- **Playlist Navigation:** Easily switch between different songs in the playlist.
 - **Responsive Design:** The player is fully responsive and works on both desktop and mobile devices.

 ## Technologies Used